Guerlain: Fourth generation

-Purchase by the LVMH Group
+Purchase by LVMH

-In a decision widely seen as a break with tradition, the Guerlain family sold the company to the luxury goods conglomerate Moët Hennessy Louis Vuitton (LVMH) in 1994.
+In a decision widely seen as a break with tradition, the Guerlain family sold the company to the luxury goods conglomerate LVMH in 1994.
 Though Jean-Paul Guerlain remained as an in-house perfumer until 2002, other perfumers were brought in after 1994 to compose perfumes for Guerlain, and Jean-Paul had to submit his compositions against those of others.
 Fans of the house viewed the LVMH purchase as a step towards the cheapening and commercialization of the legendary firm's legacy.
 Most were unhappy with the first post-LVMH release, the 1996 sweet mimosa floral Champs-Elysées, composed by Olivier Cresp, whose entry was selected over that of Jean-Paul Guerlain.